 “The Security Treaty we ratified with America was also unconstitutional.”

 He starts to declare something else, when suddenly a young man charges in from right of frame.
-Arms pulled across to one to his left side, he lunges straight into the heart of the speaker, wielding a dosu long knife. like a speeding car slamming into a brick wall, his body weight completely melds with the speaker’s contour.
+Arms pulled across to his left side, he lunges straight into the heart of the speaker, wielding a dosu long knife. like a speeding car slamming into a brick wall, his body weight completely melds with the speaker’s contour.
 It happens in about a quarter of a second.
 They both shut their eyes on impact.
 The image freezes: the televised event is now a still image.
 You can study the conjoined terror and atomised confusion of this implosion.
 For some, the freeze-frame might appear to be a classic 60s film trope mimicking news photo-journalism, born of the pleading documentation of the Birmingham race riots , the Tet Offensive during the Vietnam War , or the Kent State University shooting .
 It’s not.
 Because in the bluntest terms, this is not the USA: this is Japan.
 This is Japanese cinema.
 This is Wakamatsu Koji.
 And this is how he made movies.

 Two things: dramaturgy and politics.
 First: dramaturgy, or how story is structured.
 In 11.25: The Day He Chose His Own Fate , this initializing moment of political terror is Japanese because of the rhythm of its dramaturgy.
 It sets in motion all that follows in the story—even if either the protagonists or the audience are unaware of its casual importance.
 It’s an opening event like the quicksilver slice of a samurai’s blade: the rest of the film is a corpse teetering, not knowing whether it’s alive or dead.
 The film’s prologue is its ending, its prescience of its mortality.
 The film unravels itself from this opening, trailing the seemingly isolated incident of the young right-wing extremist student Yamaguchi Otoya hanging himself after his assassination of Japanese Socialist Party politician Asanuma Inejrio during his live televised debate with the Liberal Democratic prime minister.
 In his cell, Yamaguchi had scrawled on the wall “Seven lives for my country.
 Banzai to the emperor!”.
 The film cuts from this desperate screed to Mishima Yukio checking the completion of his latest manuscript, the essay Patriotism (1961).
 Basically, the film tracks how this incident affected author Mishima.
 It charts his subtle descent from romantic historical novelist to active political advocate; from a dreamer of past glories to a believer in present changes.
 Yamaguchi’s act became Mishima’s ideal of poetry in action, of stating something few writers would dare: that the sword is as mighty as the pen (what Mishima referred to as the “harmony of the pen and the sword”).